-Most of our analyses and the underlying theoretical predictions are predicated on the as-616 sumption that the infinitesimal model of trait inheritance is a good approximation of the truth.
-617 However, that assumption may be violated as the genetic variances and covariances of locomo-618 tion behavior will not in the short-term of our hybridization and lab evolution be independent of 619 allele frequency changes and linkage disequilibrium between smaller effect quantitative trait loci (QTL).
-QTL allele frequency independence is expected only in the long-term when approaching 621 strong recombination and weak selection, mutation and drift, steady-states (Barton, 1990; Bar-622 ton et al., 2017; Vladar and Barton, 2014).
-Our findings pose the question of how genetic drift, 623 together with stabilizing selection, generates variable allele frequency changes at QTL so that pleiotropy or linkage disequilibrium between them eventually results in genetic covariances that 625 diverge from the ancestral states and are not common among replicate populations.
-Even if pop-626 ulations eventually lose most genetic variance, this transient differentiation could be important 627 for future phenotypic evolution if the environment changes.
-In our case, recombination during 628 the focal stage should have remained much weaker than selection between 0.5-1 cM regions (Ch-629 elo and Teotónio, 2013; Noble et al., 2017, 2021); for total a total genome size of 300 cM.
-If after 630 domestication several QTL alleles within these linked regions segregate at low frequency, it is possible that selection and drift was such that each replicate population during divergence fixed 632 alleles with differently signed phenotypic effects that would not average out when comparing 633 across populations (Bernstein et al., 2019; Cohan, 1984; Gromko, 1995).
-Inflation of the effects 634 of drift is further expected because there is a correlation across generations between the traits' breeding values of successful parents and their offspring, resulting in a reduction in effective 636 population sizes (Robertson, 1961; Santiago and Caballero, 1998).
-637 were followed.
-Our study shows that phenotypic stasis can also occur with simultaneous genetic divergence and transient genetic differentiation.
-We conclude that the adaptive landscape in our lab environment is best understood as a table-top mountain, where plateau with potentially very shallow optima are of no consequence to genetic or phenotypic divergence.
-In the long term, phenotypic stasis is a common pattern observed over up to a million years.
-For longer periods, rapid divergence in mean trait values is observed from fossil records, or inferred from phylogenetic trees, potentially because new adaptive zones are accessible after extreme ecological changes.
-Given our results, we speculate that upon such changes, phenotypic divergence and differentiation of populations can be facilitated by cryptic evolution of genetic covariance structure during phenotypic stasis.
+Most of our analyses and the underlying theoretical predictions are predicated on the as-613 sumption that the infinitesimal model of trait inheritance is a good approximation of the truth.
+614 However, that assumption may be violated, inasmuch as the genetic variances and covariances 615 of locomotion behavior will not on the short-term of our hybridization and lab evolution be in-616 dependent of allele frequency changes and linkage disequilibrium between smaller effect quan-617 titative trait loci (QTL).
+QTL allele frequency independence is expected only in the long-term 618 when approaching strong recombination and weak selection, mutation and drift, steady-states 619 (Barton, 1990; Barton et al., 2017; Vladar and Barton, 2014).
+Our findings pose the question of 620 how genetic drift, together with effective stabilizing selection, generates variable allele frequency 621 changes at QTL so that pleiotropy or linkage disequilibrium between them eventually results in 622 genetic covariances that diverge from the ancestral states and are not common among replicate 623 populations.
+Even if eventually populations lose most genetic variance, this transient differentia-624 tion could be important for future phenotypic evolution were the environment to change.
+In our 625 case, recombination during the focal stage should have remained much weaker than selection 626 between 0.5-1 cM regions (Chelo and Teotónio, 2013; Noble et al., 2017, 2019); for total a total 627 genome size of 300 cM.
+If after domestication several QTL alleles within these linked regions 628 segregate at low frequency, it is possible that selection and drift was such that each replicate 629 population during divergence fixed alleles with differently signed phenotypic effects that would 630 not average out when comparing across populations (Bernstein et al., 2019; Cohan, 1984; Gromko, 631 1995).
+Inflation of the effects of drift is further expected because there is a correlation across gen-632 erations between the traits' breeding values of successful parents and their offspring, resulting in 633 a reduction in effective population sizes (Robertson, 1961; Santiago and Caballero, 1998).
+634 Short-term phenotypic stasis without genetic divergence in natural populations has been ex-635 and Arnold, 2007; Pujol et al., 2018), despite heritability and direct selection on the traits that 637 were followed.
+Our study shows that phenotypic stasis can also occur with simultaneous genetic 638 divergence and transient genetic differentiation.
+We conclude that the adaptive landscape in our 639 lab environment is best understood as a table-top mountain, where a saddled plateau with dif-640 ferent optima are of little consequence to genetic or phenotypic divergence.
+Outside the plateau, 641 directional selection explains phenotypic stasis and loss of genetic variation, within the plateau 642 drift appears to be the main driver of evolution.
+In the long-term, phenotypic stasis is a common 643 pattern observed over periods of up to a million years.
+For longer periods, rapid divergence in 644 mean trait values is observed from fossil records, or inferred from phylogenetic trees, potentially 645 because new adaptive zones are accessible after extreme ecological changes.
+Given our results, 646 we speculate that upon such changes, phenotypic divergence and differentiation of populations 647 can be facilitated by cryptic evolution of genetic covariance structure during phenotypic stasis.
+648 In the short term, our study indicates that the combined effects of genetic drift and selection on 649 the genetic covariance structure of multiple traits should be analytically modeled to understand 650 phenotypic stasis better.
+651